 Preliminary design by PND included a liquefaction and lateral spreading analysis, cathodic protection design, cost estimates for materials and construction, and engineering support for preparation of the feasibility study report.
 PND also provided an assessment of sheet pile permeability for the report, which evaluated the hydraulics and provided recommendations for input to the groundwater flow numerical model.

-Design services included preparation of a Design Document Report (DDR), coating specifications, and final design.
+Design services included preparation of a design document report, coating specifications, and final design.
 PND also provided on-site observation of fabrication and construction of the OPEN CELL WIB, review of contractor submittals, and engineering support during construction.